Netcracker/KubeMarine/documentation/Installation.md

 `cgroupDriver` field defines which cgroup driver the kubelet controls.
 [Configuring the kubelet cgroup driver](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/configure-cgroup-driver/#configuring-the-kubelet-cgroup-driver).

-`serializeImagePulls` parameter defines whether the images will be pulled in parallel or one at a time.
+`serializeImagePulls` parameter defines whether the images will be pulled in parallel (false) or one at a time.

 **Warning**: If you want to change the values of variables `podPidsLimit` and `maxPods`, you have to update the value of the `pid_max` (this value should not less than result of next expression: `maxPods * podPidsLimit + 2048`), which can be done using task `prepare.system.sysctl`.
 To get more info about `pid_max` you can go to [sysctl](#sysctl) section.